 The first serious book I ever read was Brighton Rock by Graham Greene.
 It was the compulsory text for my English Literature O level and I still have the thin Penguin Classic edition with passages underlined in pencil.
-Reading it transformed my perspective on fiction, setting the tone for the novels I'd prefer for the rest of my life.
+Reading it transformed my perspective on fiction, setting the tone for the novels I'd prefer thereafter.
 And ironically, for a boy who loathed the prospect of double English every Thursday, it is one of the few physical legacies of my school days.

 Brighton Rock is also the only book that I can say with confidence I've read three times.
 In my twenties, I went through almost every other title by Greene, but most have sat unopened on my bookshelves ever since.
 Only recently have I started to revisit them, reminding myself of how excellent a writer he was, and how the recurring themes of his work mirror questions I've wrestled with all my life.
 Listening to them now, with the benefit of half a century's experience, it's obvious how his character's inner struggles are as autobiographical as their colonial settings.